SHIVAMAMBAH/NUMPY/Chapter 02/README.md

 ### Flattening arrays (.flattern(), ravel())
 Both are used to convert multi-dimensional arrays into a one-dimensional array, but they gave some key differences in how they handle the original data.
 - **flatten()** : It returns a copy of the original array in 1D form, meaning it always created a new copy.
 The original array remaines unchanged.
-- **ravel()** : It returns a flattened view of the original array whenever possible, meaning it tries to avois creating a copy and returns a view.
+- **ravel()** : It returns a flattened view of the original array whenever possible, meaning it tries to avoid creating a copy and returns a view.
 However, if the memory layout doesn't allow, it might create a copy.